Running a restaurant is more than running a business. It’s providing an experience for your customers that hopefully builds loyalty and trust.

 Hiring can be tough for any small business, especially restaurants.
-Not only is finding great employees a challenge but keeping them around in a high-turnover economy can be even harder.
+Not only is finding great new employees a challenge but keeping them around in a high-turnover restaurant industry can be even harder.
 Restaurant recruiting is not easy.

-Building a restaurant hiring plan involves a few factors: Marketing your business as a great place to work, creating job postings that bring in quality employees, and following a hiring process that attracts staff that’s ready to jump in.
+Building a great restaurant staff and creating a hiring plan involves a few factors: Marketing your business as a great place to work, creating job postings that bring in quality employees, and following a hiring process that attracts staff that’s ready to jump in.

 Technology has vastly improved restaurant recruitment and hiring methods.
-Today, you can do more than placing a Now Hiring sign in your front window.
+Today, you can do more than place a Now Hiring sign in your front window.

 The first place to market your jobs is your website.
 Not only can your restaurant website serve as a great place to attract customers, but it can also communicate open positions.

-Your website is also a static location to list your general employment benefits and information.
+Your website is also a static location to list your general employee benefits and information.
 What’s it like to work at your restaurant?
 What do you offer your employees that other restaurants don’t?

 (Psst!
 Offering an employee management software like Homebase benefits both you and your employees.
 Not only is scheduling a breeze, but simple timesheets, team communication, and payroll make life much simpler for your team.
 Check it out now to give candidates another reason to apply for your jobs!)